carljm/django-testing-slides/whichtests/40_solution.md

 # \o/ #

-* Discovers tests wherever you put them.
+* Discovers tests wherever you want them.
 * Doesn't run tests from external apps by default.
 * Flexible specification of specific tests to run: Python dotted path to test module, not Django app label.